ColoradoSchoolOfMines/acm-site/README.md

 # acm.mines.edu
-Source code for the acm.mines.edu website.
+Source code for the [acm.mines.edu](https://acm.mines.edu) website.

 ## Setup
-Once the repository is cloned, install all dependencies using npm:
+Clone the repository and install all dependencies as follows:
 ```
 cd acm-site
 npm install